ungaro/CarND-LaneLines-P1/writeup_template.md

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 5 steps:

+Convert the images to grayscale
+Perform Gausian smoothing and apply Canny edge detection Select region of interest and mask other areas of the image Apply Hough Transform to detect lane lines
+Superimpose the lane lines on the original image

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by:

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+Calculated slope and center of each line.
+Then based on the slope, sort it into right or left lane line Calculate the average slope and the center of right and left lane Then using the Y coordinates, based on Region of Interest, figure out the X cordinates using the avg slope and center point of lane lines [equation used: (y-y') = M (x-x')]

 ![alt text][image1]

 ###2.
 Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+Potential shortcomings of my approach:

+Slope conditions used for detecting right and left lanes do not work in case of a curve in the road

 ###3.
 Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+Possible improvements to my approach:

+Make the image mask selection dynamic, so that it could work in different scenarios Modify the slope conditions, so that they work with curve in the road